-Procedures:
+Academic Misconduct Procedures:

 Generally, the faculty will handle offenses related to academic misconduct and assign appropriate penalties without involving others.
-In such cases, the following procedure will be followed.
+In such cases, the following procedure will be followed:

 - The faculty member who, upon investigation, suspects academic misconduct will, if possible, confer with the student suspected. - a.
 If the faculty member determines the student is not responsible for engaging in academic misconduct, the matter will be dropped. - b.
 If the faculty member determines the unacceptable behavior was unintentional, the violation will be explained and an alternative penalty will be imposed at the discretion of the investigating faculty member.
-The Vice President for Adult Higher Education and the Dean for Campus Life must be notified in writing of the incident and the outcome. - c.
+The Assistant Dean for Adult Higher Education will be notified in writing of the incident.
+Upon resolution, the Office of Student Affairs will be informed of the incident and outcome. - c.
 If the student admits responsibility for academic misconduct, or if the faculty member determines there was intentional unacceptable behavior, the faculty member may impose the penalty stated in the course syllabus.
 In the absence of a penalty stated in the syllabus, the penalty will be a grade of F on that activity, which will be factored into the final grade.
-The Vice President for Adult Higher Education and the Dean for Campus Life must be notified in writing of the incident and the action taken. - A student wishing to challenge or appeal the accusation of academic misconduct should seek the counsel of the Department Chair.
-The Vice President for Adult Higher Education must be notified of the results of this informal disposition. - 3.
-If either the student or the faculty member is not satisfied with the informal disposition, he/she may request a formal hearing.
-The individual must initiate the hearing procedure by filing an Appeal Request Form with the Vice President for Adult Higher Education within one (1) school day after the informal disposition meeting.
-The written request will be forwarded to the Vice President for Adult Higher Education and the Dean for Campus Life. - 4.
-The Vice President for Adult Higher Education and the Dean for Campus Life will review the request and determine if there are proper grounds for appeal and if the evidence submitted warrants reconsideration of the decisions.
+The Assistant Dean for Adult Higher Education will be notified in writing of the incident.
+The Office of Student Affairs will be informed of the incident and outcome. - A student wishing to challenge or appeal the accusation of academic misconduct should seek the counsel of the Campus Director.
+The Assistant Dean for Adult Higher Education office must be notified of the results of this informal disposition. - 3.
+If either the student or the faculty member is not satisfied with the informal disposition, he/she may

+- provide a written request for an appeal.
+The individual must file an appeal request with the Campus Director within three (3) business days after the informal disposition meeting.
+The written request will be forwarded to the Assistant Dean for Adult Higher Education. - 4.
+The Assistant Dean for Adult Higher Education will review the appeal request and attempt to resolve the situation. - 5.
+If the situation is unable to be resolved and it is shown that there are proper grounds for appeal and if the evidence submitted warrants reconsideration of the decision.
 All parties involved will be notified.
-Generally, most incidents of academic dishonesty, such as plagiarism, cheating and grade appeals, will be resolved through processes governed by

-Academic Affairs.
-Most incidents of personal conduct related allegations, such as disorderly classroom conduct, will be resolved through processes governed by Campus Life.
+Generally, most incidents of academic dishonesty, such as plagiarism, cheating and grade appeals will be resolved through processes governed by Academic Affairs.
+Most incidents of personal conduct related allegations, such as disorderly classroom conduct, will be resolved through processes governed by Student Affairs.

-It is important to note that there are those cases where the allegations and potential consequences are so serious and complex that the matter will be submitted, at the outset, to Campus Life for investigation, informal disposition, and if necessary, formal disposition through a campus hearing board.
-Decisions regarding case jurisdiction ultimately rest with the Vice President for Adult Higher Education and the Dean for Campus Life.
+It is important to note that there are those cases where the allegations and potential consequences are so serious and complex that the matter will be submitted, at the outset, to Student Affairs for investigation, informal disposition, and if necessary, formal disposition through a campus hearing board.
+Decisions regarding case jurisdiction ultimately rest with the Dean for Academic Affairs and the Dean for Student Affairs.